Ray Jackson (musician): Lindisfarne: 1968–1990, 2013–2015

+Original bassist Rod Clements returned as new lead vocalist/guitarist.
+In an interview shortly after his departure, Jackson said: "It was never a long-term plan and I wish the rest of the band all the best in the future."

+Solo career: 1975–1980

 When Lindisfarne disbanded in 1975, Jackson embarked on a solo career with EMI.
 The contract, signed in October 1975, included a clause that the company would release three singles within the first year.
 Only one, "Take Some Time", was issued; it sold around 300 copies and no further releases were forthcoming.
 Jackson and McKay later sued EMI for ruining his solo career, on the grounds that they had failed to promote the record properly or record the promised three singles.
 EMI's defence was based on their belief that musical material provided by Jackson "was not satisfactory and would have been a commercial failure".
 The case came to court in March 1985; the judge ruled that according to the contract, Jackson was not obliged to provide his own material.
 Jackson and McKay were awarded damages and costs against the company to a total of £23,304.